 When looking for a home to target, burglars will often inspect the house for any weak points before making their move.
 Some signs that could mean your home is being watched include:

 Unfamiliar vehicles parked outside/near your home for a long period of time

 Strange markings on the exterior of your home or bins

 Visible CCTV cameras around your home can work to drive burglars away, and also catch any suspicious behaviour.
 At Banham, we offer a range of high quality, residential CCTV systems.

 3. Opportunistic burglars look for anything of value

 Leaving items in plain view was one of the most common home security risks discovered in a recent survey by Which?.
 Valuables that are clearly visible from windows can often entice burglars to target your home.
-Most will want to grab as much in as little time as possible, so using a safe can help protect high-value items, such as watches and jewellery, or anything of sentimental value.
-Banham offers various safes to suit different security levels for domestic use, which can be used to protect your valuables when you’re out of the home.
+Most will want to grab as much in as little time as possible, so using a safe can help protect high value items, such as watches and jewellery, or anything of sentimental value.
+Banham offer various safes to suit different security levels for domestic use, which can be used to protect your valuables when you’re out of the home.

 Burglars will also look to see if there are any easy ways into your home, as many will not carry large tools with them in order to gain access.
 Things like stools, ladders, and garden tools that are visible to passers-by, or opportunistic burglars, can be used to climb up and into high windows.
 Once your home has been targeted by a burglar, they may return to collect more items.
-If they’ve already broken into your home, they will know the entry points and the layout of your home, making the job even easier and quicker for them.
+If they’ve already broken into your home, they will know the entry points and the layout to your home, making the job even easier and quicker for them.